Ted Cruz Says Democrats Want Texas To Be Like California, 'Right Down To Tofu, And Silicon, And Dyed Hair'

 — The Hill (@thehill) September 9, 2018

-The New York Times reported yesterday – after obtaining an audio recording from a Republican event in the city of New York – that two Republican leaders, Mick Mulvaney, the federal budget director, and Ronna McDaniel, the Republican National Committee chairwoman, assured donors, party officials that there will be no “blue wave” in midterms.
+The New York Times reported yesterday, after obtaining an audio recording from a Republican event in the city of New York, that two Republican leaders, Mick Mulvaney, the federal budget director, and Ronna McDaniel, the Republican National Committee chairwoman, assured donors and party officials that there will be no “blue wave” in midterms.

-Both Mulvaney and McDaniel, however, expressed concern over Ted Cruz’s lack of “likability.”
+Both Mulvaney and McDaniel expressed concern over Ted Cruz’s lack of “likability.”

 “There’s a very real possibility we will win a race for Senate in Florida and lose a race in Texas for Senate, O.K.?
 How likable is a candidate?
 That still counts,” Mulvaney said.

-But, Ted Cruz’s lack of political charm is not their only concern.
+Ted Cruz’s lack of political charm is not their only concern.
 At the same event, Mulvaney and McDaniel pointed out that the “burning energy” among Democratic voters could turn out to be a major issue for the Republican Party.
 They also discussed President Trump’s divisive persona.